Welcome to An Tir!

 - Order of the Briar – Extraordinary service to the Barony

 Do you like camping?
-Well, if not, you will get used to it, because 75 – 85% of our events are camping events.
+An Tir loves camping events!
 We don’t cancel events for rain, snow or sun, unless there is a serious danger to human life.
-Like the year, they cleared a Crown site because of Tornados.
-Not a common occurrence in An Tir, so that justified closing down site.
-Flooding over our ankles may also close a site too.
-But An Tirians are a hearty sort and we do enjoy the challenge of inclement weather.
+An Tirians are a hearty sort and we do enjoy the challenge of inclement weather.
 Fortunately, we are a Kingdom where you can wear lots of wool.

 Wool is your friend here.
 It will keep you warm, even when it gets wet.
 So, unless you are deathly allergic, it is strongly suggested that you invest in some quality wool.

-We do tend to have sites divided by “period” camping and “non-period” camping.
+Sometimes event sites are divided by “period” camping and “non-period” camping.
 “Period” camping, generally means that all modern tents are hidden from view behind the Pavilions within the encampment.
-RVs will usually be relegated to a “RV Ghetto”, but in certain cases where the Vehicle has been cleverly hidden in a “cosy” so as not detract from the overall atmosphere of the event, they are sometimes given special leeway (at the autocrat or site owner’s discretion) to reside within “period” camping.
-But this is not common.
+RVs will usually be relegated to a special area, but in certain cases where the Vehicle has been cleverly hidden in a “cosy” so as not detract from the overall atmosphere of the event, they are sometimes given special leeway (at the autocrat or site owner’s discretion) to reside within “period” camping.

-The Barony welcomes you and hopes this article has given you a nice guide line for how to proceed within The Barony of Blatha an Oir and the Kingdom of An Tir.
-Information on activities throughout the month can be found throughout the baronial website.
+The Barony welcomes you and hopes this article has given you a nice guideline for how to proceed within The Barony of Blatha an Oir and the Kingdom of An Tir.
+Information on activities throughout the month can be found on the Calendar page.